 Imagine that you love pizza.
 Not just love pizza, but LOVE pizza.
 It makes you a bit chubby, but it’s worth it for the taste and the way it makes you feel.
 You love pizza so much that you even plan your life around it – you let it dictate how you spend your time.
 You sometimes even take a day off sick just so that you can stay at home and eat pizza.
 Mmmm you love that tasty goddamn pizza.
 But then you hit your mid-thirties and BLAM!… Continue reading

-Me and the fiancee went to see Derren Brown live last at the Royal & Derngate theater in Northampton.
+Me and the fiancee went to see Derren Brown live last night at the Royal & Derngate theater in Northampton.
 I’ve seen his stuff on telly before and was always a bit of a sceptic, but last year I was dragged along to see him live in Milton Keynes and subsequently had my brain properly melted by his insanely baffling magical fuckery.
 It blew my mind a bit, and I loved it, so I wasn’t going to miss a chance to catch him again on his latest tour, entitled Underground, when it came through our neighbouring town Northampton.

 I’ve mentioned my love of climbing quite often in this blog, but I’ve never really gotten around to writing anything specifically about climbing and, more importantly for this here blog, the specific benefits of climbing for a recovering alcoholic.
 Continue reading